QUIVIRR/Enhanced-Data-Sessions/manuscript.md

 1. A *CAVA360VR* user hosts a private virtual room that any other user can join if they know the password.

-2. Users who join the room arrive in a shared 3D space with a head avatar and two hands that are visible to others co-present in the virtual space (see Figure {@fig:image4}).
+2. Users who join the room arrive in a shared 3D space with an avatar head and two hands that are visible to others co-present in the virtual space (see Figure {@fig:image4} in which an avatar head for user 'M' is visible).

 3. Users can talk to each other.
 Users are identified by name tags on their avatars.

 4. A common 360-degree video plays for all the users, surrounding them on all sides.